 Other NSAIDs available for dogs include deracoxib, sold under the brand name Deramaxx; firocoxib, sold under the brand name Previcox: and meloxicam, marketed as Metacam and Orocam.
 Some dogs may tolerate certain NSAIDs better than others.
 However as a caution, know that two different NSAIDs should never be given to your pet at the same time, as this can cause serious side effects.

 Basically foods with medicinal benefits, nutraceuticals aren't regulated by the Food and Drug Administration.
-These supplements -- such as methyl-sulfonyl-methane, glucosamine and chondroitin sulfate -- are found naturally in the body.
+These supplements — such as methyl-sulfonyl-methane (MSM), glucosamine and chondroitin sulfate — are found naturally in the body.
 While generally safe, these supplements require a long lead time, perhaps two months or more of daily administration, before you might notice any change in your dog's movement or behavior.
-The amounts of MSM or glucosamine and chondroitin sulfate must build up in your dog's system for efficacy.
-Although these products are readily available over the counter, ask your vet for a recommended brand and the right dose for your dog.
+The amounts of MSM or glucosamine and chondroitin sulfate must build up in your dog's system to begin showing benefits.
+Although these products are readily available over the counter, ask your veterinarian for a recommended brand and the right dose for your dog.

-Rather than give your dog a supplement for arthritis, consider a series of injections.
-Your veterinarian might prescribe Adequan to relieve arthritis pain.
-Generally, the initial series consists of twice-weekly intramuscular injections for four weeks.
+Your veterinarian might prescribe Adequan to relieve your dog's arthritis pain.
+Generally, the initial series consists of twice-weekly injections for four weeks.
 After that, your dog receives a monthly injection, if needed.
 Adequan's active ingredient is polysulfated glycosaminoglycan, developed from cattle tracheal cartilage.
-Any side effects are mild.
-Some dogs might experience a brief bout with diarrhea after an injection, or pain at the site of the injection.
+Any side effects are usually mild.
+Some dogs might experience a brief bout of diarrhea after an injection, or pain at the site of the injection.